Trial Search Results

 diagnostic assay positive for SARS-CoV-2 with no more than 72 hours from the initial

-5. At baseline, at least two symptoms should have moderate or higher severity score on
+5. At baseline, at least two symptoms should have mild or higher severity score, where at

-1. At screening, the subject needs to be admitted to the hospital or is being evaluated
+1. At screening, the participant needs to be admitted to the hospital or is being

-2. Previous use of drugs that may be active against COVID-19 in the eyes of the
+2. Previous use of experimental drugs that may be active against COVID-19 in the eyes of

-4. Subject is using adrenocorticosteroids (except topical or inhaled preparations or oral
+4. Participant is using adrenocorticosteroids (except topical or inhaled preparations or

-preparations equivalent to or less than 10 mg of oral prednisone) or immunosuppressive
+oral preparations equivalent to or less than 10 mg of oral prednisone) or

 NOTE: Treatment of study participants following institutional COVID-19 treatment